airtai/fastagency/docs/docs/en/user-guide/adapters/fastapi/index.md

 - **AutoGen Workflows**: These define the core logic and behavior of our application, utilizing agents to perform various tasks and achieve specific goals.
 - **FastAPI Adapter**: This component receives requests from the FastAPI Provider and executes the corresponding AutoGen workflows.
-- **FastAPI**: The framework that provides the infrastructure for building and exposing our autogen workflows via REST API.
+- **FastAPI**: Provides the infrastructure for building and exposing AutoGen workflows via REST API.

 ### Interaction Flow